Kinshu1996/world-of-novel/README.md

 <b>Step 1: Log In</b><br />
-To start using our platform, login with your Google account.
+To start using our platform, login with your account.
 Once you've logged in, you can start exploring our collection of novels and sell your old ones.

 <b>Step 2: Sell Your Novels</b><br />